MatHeartGaming/G-Repo/README.md

 * It contains millions of open source repositories.
 * Provides a REST API to extract this data.

-But which repositories to identify to conduct an **MSR** study?
+But which repositories must be chosen to conduct an **MSR** study?

 * A trend is to select a number of top starred repositories, which are the most voted repositories by GitHub users.

 ### Problems :no_entry:
 - [x] #1:  **Limitations of the Github API**; *The GitHub Search API, which also allows you to download information about the repositories, returns a maximum of 1000 results.
 So if a query returns more than 1000 results, they are truncated for best-matching.*

-- [x] #2: **Repository not containing the files in the required programming language**; *Very often the search returns repositories that are not actually written in the requested programming language.*
+- [x] #2: **Repository not containing the files in the required programming language**; *The search often returns repositories that are not actually written in the requested programming language.*

-- [x] #3: **Non-English language repositories**; *Not all repositories are written in english, so as a result of a search it is very likely that the user gets repositories with a readme written in different languages.*
+- [x] #3: **Non-English language repositories**; *Not all repositories are written in English, so as a result of a search it is very likely that the user gets repositories with a readme written in different language(s).*
 ___

 ### Launch Requirements